 Release of Information by NEASC

 The New England Association of Schools and Colleges, Inc., in recognition of its responsibility to affiliated institutions, governmental agencies and the general public to make readily available accurate, fair and pertinent information about the accreditation status of its members and candidate institutions, maintains online directories of member and candidate schools, colleges, and universities listed under the appropriate Commission.
-The specific information provided relates to school data, and Board of Trustees and Commission actions and includes:
+The specific information provided relates to school data and Commission actions and includes: